federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 ### **Variables creation**

-Four variables are added to the data frame: `Co.Production` and `Co.Director`, which signal whether a particular movie was co-produced by different countries or shot by various directors (Boolean), and `Decade` and `Rank.Category`, which provide a higher level of aggregation with respect to "Year" and "Position" (Factor).
+Four variables are added to the data frame.
+"Co.Production" and "Co.Director" (Boolean) signal whether a certain movie was co-produced by different countries or shot by various directors; "Decade" and "Rank.Category" provide a higher level of aggregation with respect to "Year" and "Position".

 ``` r
 add.bool.column <- function(df, cond.column, new.column, delimiter,